bruno222/twilio-flex-plugin-sso/README.md

 ## How it works

-This Plugin uses 100% with the Twilio Products and, therefore, it makes it easy to have it running quickly!
+This Plugin uses 100% of the Twilio Products and, therefore, makes it easy to have it running quickly!

 - It uses [Twilio Functions](https://www.twilio.com/docs/runtime/functions) to orchestrate the SSO validation;
 - It uses [Twilio Sync](https://www.twilio.com/sync) for storing the Agents;